Victorola-coder/VickyJay/README.md

 ## Usage

 Feel free to customize this portfolio to showcase your own projects and skills.
-Update the project descriptions, images, and links to match your work.
+Update the project descriptions, images, and links to match your work. shout out is important too.

 ## Contact